lucasvaltl/imrsv.data-documentation/Content.md

 #### BarChart Function

-The `BarChart` class is resposible for plotting the data grouped by the `GroupBy` method.
+The `BarChart` class is responsible for plotting the data grouped by the `GroupBy` method.
 It requires several Unity prefabs as inputs:

-- A prefab that holts the 3-dimensional representation of a bar as well as the tiptool used to show its data value and information on the sub-groups contained in it
+- A prefab that holds the 3-dimensional representation of a bar as well as the tip tool used to show its data value and information on the sub-groups contained in it
 - A prefab that holds the text used to label a group of data
 - A prefab that holds the text used to label a dimension of data

 These prefabs are cloned for each data point and their size / position is then adjusted according to the value that it aims to visualise.
-The placing is especially complicated as the entire graph is placaeable at runtime.
-The objects need to be rotated along 3 axis as well as placed in the 3-dimensional grid correctly.
-As such, the graph placement is done by calcuating the data points/labels position relative to the parent object using vector arithmetic.
+The positioning is especially complicated as the entire graph is placeable at runtime.
+The objects need to be rotated along 3 axes as well as placed in the 3-dimensional grid correctly.
+As such, the graph placement is done by calculating the data points/labels position relative to the parent object using vector arithmetic.
 Further, sub-groupings are also added to the text that is displayed in the tip tool of each data point.

 **Methods and Instantiators:**